 Maui’s road to Hana, that hugs the East Maui coastline, is one of Hawaii’s most scenic drives.
 You can drive this road beyond Hana and back from the West and South Maui resorts in a day.
 Ideally, this drive is best enjoyed if you can take it at a slow pace so that you can stop off at more points, take short hikes to waterfalls, etc. So, if your vacation time and budget allows, plan to stay a night or two in Hana.
 There is only one hotel in Hana, Traavasa Hana, but you can find vacation rentals and B&Bs in the Hana area as well.

 You really can’t make a bad choice of where to stay on Maui if you choose a West or South Maui accommodation.
-The main difference between the two is that West Maui tends to be slightly more green and tropical, while South Maui is a bit drier/sunnier.
+The main difference between the two is that West Maui tends to be slightly more green and tropical, while South Maui is slightly drier/sunnier.
+For that reason, we tend to stay in South Maui in the wetter winter months of December – March.
+Sometimes that’s made a difference and other times the weather was not an issue and it wouldn’t have mattered where we stayed.

 These links lead to a brief overview of West Maui’s main resort areas: